Contact Me

 -Family/Systems Issues -Anxiety and Depression -Trauma History

--Relationship Difficulties -Behavioral Disorders -Gender Identity/Transitioning
+-Relationship Difficulties -Teen Behavioral Issues -Gender Identity/Transitioning

 -Social skills building -Sexuality/Coming Out -Abuse